Mia06-coder/task-tracker-cli/README.md

 - ✅ Add new tasks via the CLI
 - 📌 Track tasks with statuses: `todo`, `in-progress`, `done`
 - 💾 Store tasks in JSON format for persistence
+- 🕒 Timestamps for task creation and updates
-- 🕒 Timestamp tasks when added
+- 📋 Filter tasks by statu
-- 🎯 Simple and lightweight
+- 🎯 Lightweight & Simple to use

 ## 📦 Installation